ahawkins/hawkins.io/performance-consultation.md

 unsatisified customer.

 > Adam came prepared with suggestions on how we could improve our
 > app.
-He the deep knowledge of both Rails and Ember needed to
+He has deep knowledge of both Rails and Ember needed to
 > troubleshoot key performance issues.
 Not only did he offer pieces of
 > example code – he even wrote an entire blog post for us!
 <cite> Nick Wientge, CTO <a href="http://crowdhall.com">Crowdhall</a></cite>